Cuberick-Orion/CIRR/index.md

 ## Contact

-If you have any questions regarding our dataset, model, or publication, please create an issue in the [project repository](https://github.com/Cuberick-Orion/CIRR/issues), or email [zheyuan.liu@anu.edu.au](mailto:zheyuan.liu@anu.edu.au).
+If you have any questions regarding our dataset, model, or publication, please create an issue in the [project repository](https://github.com/Cuberick-Orion/CIRR/issues), or [email us](mailto:zheyuan.david.liu@outlook.com).